-Wells Fargo chief Stumpf heads to Hill with pressure mounting
+Wells Fargo chief Stumpf heads to Hill as pressure mounts

 Andrew Duberstein at public relations firm Sard Verbinnen, which is representing the board, did not respond to requests for comment on the letter.

+Warren, along with two other senators, called on the U.S. Securities and Exchange Commission to investigate the company, which is already under scrutiny by the Department of Justice, state Attorney General offices, and others.

-Stumpf will tell lawmakers on Thursday that Wells Fargo will eliminate sales quotas for branch staff from Oct.
-1, accelerating a previous plan to halt the practice by Jan.
+Stumpf will tell lawmakers on Thursday that Wells Fargo will eliminate sales quotas for branch staff beginning Oct.
+1, accelerating the plan from Jan.
 1, according to prepared testimony he will deliver.

 Federal regulators will also be in focus at the hearing.

-Since the scandal broke, Texas Republican and chairman of the House Financial Services Committee Jeb Hensarling has asked why they did not act sooner and he is expected to raise that point again.
+House Financial Services Committee Chairman Jeb Hensarling has asked why bank executives did not act sooner, and on Thursday he said he would raise that point again.

+Speaking on CNBC television, Hensarling also said that while Stumpf's reduced compensation was "encouraging," lawmakers are probing upper management's role in the scandal, adding that shareholders would have to decide whether Stumpf should resign.

+"We will hold him accountable for any violations of the law, civil and criminal," the Texas Republican said.

-U.S. Federal Reserve Chair Janet Yellen promised the committee on Wednesday that the central bank will scrutinize all big banks in the wake of the Wells Fargo scandal.
+U.S. Federal Reserve Chair Janet Yellen promised the committee on Wednesday that the central bank will scrutinize all big banks in the wake of the Wells Fargo matter.
 Some Democratic committee members said it showed that some banks are too big to manage and should be broken up.

-The most powerful Democrat on the committee, Representative Maxine Waters of California, said she had not reached that conclusion, and wanted to hear Stumpf's answers first.
+The most powerful Democrat on the committee, Representative Maxine Waters of California, said she has not reached that conclusion, and wanted to hear Stumpf first.
 She declined to say whether steps taken by Wells Fargo, including the $41 million clawback, were sufficient.

 "We will ask some of the basic questions about how this fraud took place and why did it happen and whose decision it was," she said.

-(Additional reporting by Ross Kerber in Boston; Writing by Dan Freed in New York; Editing by Carmel Crimmins and Bill Rigby)
+(Additional reporting by Ross Kerber in Boston; Writing by Dan Freed in New York; Editing by Carmel Crimmins and Jeffrey Benkoe)